lizawang/Investigate-the-relationships-among-four-Chinese-dialects-using-string-similarity-methods/README.md

 ## Results
 - 1000 random sampling with replacement is employed for the result of every method to acquire a general distribution.
 - The distributions are all visualized by using kdeplot from [seaborn](https://seaborn.pydata.org/generated/seaborn.kdeplot.html).
-- The results of four methods show consistency (check each methods for details).
+- The results of four methods show consistency (check each method for details).